Rangi42/polishedcrystal/README.md

    * Add fountain and benches to Cerulean City from HGSS
    * Add generator to Power Plant from FRLG
    * Add fountain to Celadon City from HGSS
+   * Add Celadon Hotel and the "Chief" house from RBY
    * The Ruins of Alph tile with their surrounding maps
    * Use devamped Town Map graphics from HGSS
    * Match Nidoqueen's shiny palette with Nidoking's regular one